dlebansais/Misc-Beta-Test/Misc-Beta-Test/event.cpp.md

 ### WaitSignaled: waits for an event to be signaled.

 This method exists in two overloads.
-The second overload reports how long the method had to wait for the event to be signaled in observedDelay `output` parameter.
+The second overload reports how long the method had to wait for the event to be signaled in the `observedDelay` output parameter.

 ````cpp
 void CEvent::WaitSignaled()